Word Gems

 the family prejudice

-Conscience seems to have little intrinsic wisdom to draw upon but will accept as "God's truth" whatever is fed into it: "garbage in, garbage out."
+Conscience seems to have little intrinsic wisdom to draw upon but will accept as "God's truth" whatever it's fed: "garbage in, garbage out."

-Will Durant's Story Of Civilization offers anthropological studies revealing a vast array of definition concerning morality, much of which would offend modern sensibilities.
-Cannibalism, ritualistic killing, infant sacrifices, slavery, child marriages, harems, body-mutilation, and the like can seem perfectly normal if one's communal group bestows "divine numen" to bless these barbarities as fine-and-dandy.
+Will Durant's Story Of Civilization offers anthropological studies revealing a vast array of definition concerning morality: Cannibalism, ritualistic killing, infant sacrifices, slavery, child marriages, harems, body-mutilation, and the like can seem perfectly normal if one's communal group bestows "divine numen" to bless these barbarities as fine-and-dandy.

-If the moral law is written upon conscience, then each person seems to serve as one's own legislative agency in the crafting of private laws.
+If the moral law is written upon conscience, then each person seems to serve as one's own legislative agency in the crafting of private laws and standards.

 believe all sorts of things.
 And mainly, they believe what they were taught since early childhood.
 This kind of credulity is often culturally determined; in most cases, the basis of what we believe is just a family prejudice.